 - The user fills them out, increasing the opportunities for errors, frustration and abandonment.

 We would therefore advise any website owners to seriously consider the merits of having optional fields in their form.

 Why ask for email and phone number twice?

 A common feature of online forms is the requirement to enter certain pieces of personal information twice.
 This is usually an email address and password, but can also be a phone number.
 The strangeness of this is highlighted nicely by XKCD:

-So taking a user’s input only once for the coordinates for a rocket launch is fine, but we must double check your email address just in case.
-What’s great about the above comic is it highlights the priorities of the organisation vs yours as a potential customer.
+So taking a user’s input only once for the coordinates for a rocket launch is fine, but we must double-check your email address just in case.
+The above comic highlights the priorities of the organisation vs yours as a potential customer.
 If you’re getting car insurance, a loan or a credit card, you as a customer would want the following to be absolutely correct, with zero chance of errors: